ibm-cloud-docs/sell/pc-partner-profile.md

 # Enrolling in Partner Center
 {: #pc-enroll}

 Get started building, selling, and growing your solutions on {{site.data.keyword.cloud}} by enrolling in Partner Center.
-During the enrollment process, you're asked to provide certain details about your company, your partner goals, and moreThe details that you provide are used to set up your partner profile and to help guide you along your journey in partnering with us, from start to finish.
+During the enrollment process, you're asked to provide certain details about your company, your partner goals, and more.
+The details that you provide are used to set up a profile for you and to help guide you along your journey in partnering with us, from start to finish.
 {: shortdesc}

 Use the following steps to enroll: